Title Insurance, Individual/TBA – Agent (TLA)

 Check Status/Print License

-The Department no longer mails paper licenses.
-Print the license as soon as it is issued.
+The Department does not mail a paper licenses.
+Save and print the license as soon as it is issued.

 Browsers and Blockers:

-• Use a supported browser: The latest version plus one previous of IE, FF, Chrome and Safari, are supported.
+- Use a supported browser: The latest version plus one previous of Edge, FF, Chrome and Safari, are supported.

-• Disable “Pop-up Blockers” in your browser before using DFS portal applications.
+- Disable “Pop-up Blockers” in your browser before using this application.